bimobject/docs/docs/documentation/epd/creating-an-epd.md

   - `Save`: Will [save](#saving-and-publishing-epds) the EPD, without publishing it.
   - `Publish`: Will [publish](#saving-and-publishing-epds) the EPD.
 - **Published versions**: A list of all published versions of the EPD, together with the date they were published and a download link.
-- **Product matching with AI**: Will automatically match the products in the EPD to others in Eando X. This allows you to compare your performance against other similar products.
+- **Product matching with AI**: Will automatically match the products in the EPD to others in EandoX.
+This allows you to compare your performance against other similar products.
 - **Product Selection**: Shows the products that are included in the EPD, along with settings on how to handle them in the report.
 This is also where you chose the PCR standard to follow.
 - **Impact handling**: Shows settings and data regarding and how the environmental impact is reported, and what data to include.